freelawproject/django-s3-express-cache/README.md

 - **Lifecycle rule setup:** initial setup requires scripts to create rules, introducing a small implementation overhead.
 Once configured, cleanup is automatic, but planning and provisioning are required upfront.

+- The backend does not currently implement touch or clear methods.

 ## Installation

 Installing django-s3-express-cache is easy.